jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/12 - Nice to Meet You, Luke Skywalker.md

 So that's a snapshot.
 But I'm not too important.
 You are.
 Because from car detailing to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.

 So although today you're an extra in battle between Jedi and Sith, you are the hero of Techvolution.
 It's not surprising.
 Average joes are always the heroes.
-Luke Skywalker, Princess Leia, Neo, Cinderella were regular person like you.
+Luke Skywalker, Princess Leia, Neo, Cinderella were regular people.
 They became heroes when called upon to defeat the bad guys.

 Now you're called upon.
 Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I'm merely the guide to teach you how to defeat the villians.
 So the time is now young Skywalker, to leave the farm, and join the rebellion.

 What is the rebellion.
 It's definitely not rallies, marches, or protests.
 It's a rebellion of the mind.
 We have to change our ruling philosophy.
-We have to destroy Darth Blockbuster's rulebook like its the Death Star, and write a new one every frontline person can refer to, when their at school, home, or work, fighting for Techvolution.
+We have to destroy Darth Blockbuster's rulebook like its the Death Star.

+After we do, we have to empower every frontline person  to make their own rules when their at school, home, or work, fighting for Techvolution.
+We'll call our new rule book the Lifestar.
+It won't be a rulebook, but a tool enfused with Techvolution, to help the extras choose the Jedi and defeat Darth Blockbuster.